The Mediterranean diet adapted for the Indian kitchen (complete guide)

 What to do next

-For the recipe library — the actual Indian-Med meals, portioned and macro-counted — The Indian Macro Cookbook has the dishes that fit this pattern almost exactly.
+For the recipe library — the actual Indian-Med meals, portioned and macro-counted — The Indian Macro Cookbook.
+For the broader fat-loss framework, The 12-Week Fat Loss Manual.

 The Mediterranean pattern is not a hack.
 It's a way of eating you can keep for the rest of your life.
 That's exactly what makes it powerful.